IWDG wish to recruit Celtic Mist Marine Biologist

 Terms of Employment:

-Salary: This position is part time and will be compensated with a gross daily rate of €120 (€60 for half day) for a minimum of 66 days.
+Salary: This position is part time and will be compensated with a gross daily rate of €120 (€60 for half day) for up to 70 days.

-Contract: This is a part time role running from May – September with an average of 14 days a month.
-You will be required to work weekends and bank holidays.
-Full details on the working hours and schedule will be provided before starting the role.
+Contract: This is a part time role running from May – September (schedule below) You will be required to work weekends and bank holidays.

 Place of Work: IWDG is based in Kilrush, Co.
 Clare.
 However, after initial training the role will take place onboard IWDG’s research vessel Celtic Mist which will sail from various locations along the coast of Ireland.
 This will involve staying onboard with other members of the IWDG crew as well as IWDG members for seven days at a time.
 Travel to and from each departure and arrival ports will be required although expenses will be provided.